docmost/docmost/README.md

 > [!IMPORTANT]
-> This is an actively maintained fork of [Docmost](https://github.com/docmost/docmost/).
-I will aim to upstream changes
+> This is an actively maintained fork of [Docmost](https://github.com/docmost/docmost/) with the goal of upstreaming changes regularly.
-> where possible.
+> A built docker image is made available on [DockerHub](https://hub.docker.com/r/will2hew/docmost).

 <div align="center">
     <h1><b>Docmost</b></h1>